gql-dart/ferry-docs/docs/design.md

 title: Design
 ---

-Any functional GraphQL client includes three major components:
+Any practical GraphQL client includes three major components:

 1. A network interface to communicate with a GraphQL server
 2. A Cache to store the data returned from the server